LooseLab/Icarust/README.md

 Alternatively we offer a Docker container, which can be found at https://www.github.com/looselab/icarust_docker.
 This negates the need for any manual building, dependency management and is simple(er) to use.
 #### Caveats
 MacOS runs docker volumes through virtualisation, rather than on the underlying OS.
-This results in very slow read/write for directories shared bewteen the host computer and the container.
+This results in very slow read/write for directories shared between the host computer and the container.
 Whilst it is possible to run Icarust using docker on Mac, it may be better to run "natively", following the instructions below.

 ## Quick start for developers
 #### Dependencies